-Once the location of the maximal peak is decided, the search region $\Omega$ can be obtained by region growing out of the egg side end point to enclose the egg center.
-A directional dilation algorithm such as [Borgefors 1986] can be used for this purpose.
+Once the location of the maximal peak is decided, the search region $\Omega$ can be obtained by the region growing out of the egg-side end point to enclose the egg center.
+A directional dilation algorithm such as the one in [12] can be used for this purpose.
 Here we once again take advantage of the worm skeleton.
-The directional dilation is achieved by applying two constraints in the dilation process: (1) dilation starts from the end point and should remain inside the binary worm body; (2) dilation remains outside skeleton area (dilated 4 times from skeleton) (Fig. 3D).
+The directional dilation is achieved by applying two constraints in the dilation process: (1) dilation starts from the end point and should remain inside the binary worm body; (2) dilation remains outside skeleton area (dilated 4 times from skeleton) (Figure 3d).
 The dilation process stops when more than 200 pixels are inside the region.
 The directional dilation forces the search area to be inside the worm body close to the side boundaries rather than close to the skeleton.
-The final search region $\Omega$ (Fig. 3E) typically contains between 200 and 250 pixels for each frame.
+The final search region $\Omega$ (Figure 3e) typically contains between 200 and 250 pixels for each frame.
 In the case that both sides are checked, a total of 400 pixels is checked.
-Fig. 3 illustrates the process.
+Figure 3 illustrates the process.